JamesByers/g_load_clean_and_analyse_data_with_Excel/README.md

 * Load various types of data files into Excel
 * Clean data with Excel
-* Analye the data with Excel
+* Analyze the data with Excel

 ### Scope